supriyasrinivas17/Automated-Bank-Form-using-IVRS/README.md

 The original core concept and functionality were first developed by MJR Varma, and this project serves as a refined adaptation extending his socially impactful contribution.

 Conclusion
-The Automatic Bank Form Generation using IVRS (Extended Version) stands as a step toward inclusive technological accessibility.
+Voice-Driven-Banking-For-Illiterate-Users-Using-NLP(Extended Version) stands as a step toward inclusive technological accessibility.
 By allowing users to interact in their own language and automating form generation, it embodies the spirit of socially responsible innovation through technology.